 We aim to create a secure atmosphere where children feel able to talk and know that teachers and other children are sympathetic.
 But we must always be aware that such an atmosphere may naturally lead to disclosures and difficult questions.
 Where disclosures occur staff must follow child protection procedure (see policy.)
 With controversial or embarrassing questions staff have the right to refuse comment and refer to parental or senior staff for advice.
 We must also bear in mind that the family unit is changing and class teachers should be sensitive to issues such as divorce and other family circumstances when planning lessons.

-Assessment (taken from PSHE Association Guidance), recording and reporting
+Assessment (taken from PSHE Association Guidance), recording and reporting qualities, attitudes, skills, attributes, achievements and influences.

 Learning in PSHE education should be assessed for several reasons: